How Much Do Occupational Psychologists Make?

 Summary

-Psychologists with a doctoral degree can make more than $75,000 per year, with some making more than $100,000.
-In occupational psychology, it also is possible to make more than $100,000.
-Job demand is on the rise in psychology at 14% growth through 2028, as well.
-If you earn your doctorate in occupational psychology, you will face competition for the best Psychology career opportunities, as this is a specialty that many psychologists enjoy.
+Occupational psychologists with a doctoral degree shouldn’t have a problem breaking the six-figure salary threshold.
+Job demand is on the rise in psychology.
+If you earn your doctorate in occupational psychology, you will face competition for the best psychology career opportunities, as this is a specialty that many psychologists enjoy.

 Also, you will find the best job options in larger cities where large companies are situated.
 They are often hiring or contracting with occupational psychologists in the growing economy to get the most out of their workers and to prevent the best from switching jobs.